Unit at a glance

 Use the Parliamentary Lesson Plan Representation: Majority rule to explore how Parliament uses majority rule to make decisions.

-Lessons 4 to 6 – How are voters’ choices influenced at election time?
+Lessons 6 to 8 – How are citizens’ political choices shaped?

 Research project assessment